 - Effectively communicate in oral, written, electronic, and visual forms to engage diverse audiences in global public health issues

-The Public Health minor is designed to introduce students from any major to the main concepts of population health and provide the skills to translate this knowledge to their major.
-Learn more about our Minor Requirements in our course catalog.
+Two minors are offered to introduce students from any major to the main concepts of population health and provide the skills to translate this knowledge to their major.
+Learn more about our Public Health and Planetary Health minors in our course catalog.

 Students receiving a degree in Global Public Health are prepared for a range of careers in health education, epidemiology, international health, environmental health, maternal and child health, public health and medical research, clinic and nonprofit management, health informatics and more.